makinacorpus/DbToolsBundle/docs/content/backup_restore.md

-# Backup and Restore
+# Back up and Restore

 *DbToolsBundle* comes with two commands to back up and restore your database but also a tiny backups manager which handle backup files for you.

 ## Backup command